Houston Spinal Cord Injury Attorneys

 • X-Ray: Often the first test conducted, X-rays can reveal vertebral fractures, tumors, or degenerative changes.

-• Computerized Tomography (CT) Scan: Used following an X-ray to provide detailed cross-sectional images.
-CT scans help identify bone fractures, disk abnormalities, and other structural issues.
+• Computerized Tomography (CT) Scan: Used following an X-ray to provide detailed cross-sectional images, CT scans help identify bone fractures, disk abnormalities, and other structural issues.

 Once initial swelling subsides, neurological exams are critical for assessing the severity and completeness of the injury.
-These evaluations determine the extent of damage and help guide long-term treatment planning.
+These evaluations determine the extent of damage and guide long-term treatment planning.

 Spinal Cord Injury Treatment in Houston